14 Tips for Speeding up Your Collections

 Take a look at your employees as well.
 Do they keep invoices on their desks for days at a time before sending them out?
 Do they have to manually input data?
 These small factors act as bottlenecks in your billing system and prevent you from collecting.

 Upgrading your existing electronic payment system or implementing a new one can help you set up online payment options and send invoices in real time.
 An electronic system enables faster receipt of receivables.
-If you don’t already, you can also ask clients to provide up-front deposits.
+While assessing your resources, consider other technologies like email, voicemail, or electronic payment.
+Compare what you currently use and think about what could speed up payments.

 2. Eliminate Risky Business